mne-tools/mne-lsl/paper/paper.md

 # Acknowledgements

-We would like to acknowledge the contributions of the LSL developers, with special thanks to Tristan Stenner and Chadwick Boulay.
+We would like to acknowledge the the LSL developers, with special thanks to Tristan Stenner and Chadwick Boulay.

 MNE-LSL development is supported by the Fondation Campus Biotech Geneva, Geneva, Switzerland.